-- (1) Establish the conditions for the determination and payment of compensation by establishing the provisions of the Performance Incentive Plan. - (2) Select the employees who are eligible to be Participants Determine the Eligible Positions in the Performance Incentive-Plan. - (3) Delegate to any other person, committee, or entity any of its ministerial powers and/or duties under the Compensation Program as long as any such delegation is in writing and complies with the UTIMCO Bylaws.
+- (1) Establish the conditions for the determination and payment of compensation by establishing the provisions of the Performance Plan. - (2) Determine the Eligible Positions in the Performance Plan. - (3) Delegate to any other person, committee, or entity any of its ministerial powers and/or duties under the Compensation Program as long as any such delegation is in writing and complies with the UTIMCO Bylaws.